-FOR IMMEDIATE RELEASE

-Contact: Eliza Cole Community Health Center, Inc. (860) 262-2546 or eliza@chc1.com

-Community Health Center, Inc. Releases Fairy Tale During National Health Center Week

-Animation and book aimed at engaging and inspiring children of all ages to make a difference in their communities

-MIDDLETOWN, CT - August 8, 2012: Community Health Center, Inc. (CHC) is marking National Health Center Week with the release of an animated fairy tale about CHC's establishment in Middletown 40 years ago, as part of a campaign to raise awareness about the mission and accomplishments of America's Health Centers as local solutions.
+"The Ordinary Extraordinary Town and the Time of the Terrible Typical Trouble," produced by the Community Health Center in Middletown for the statewide non-profit's 40th anniversary.
+Credit CHC Community Health Center is marking National Health Center Week with the release of an animated fairy tale about CHC's establishment in Middletown 40 years ago, as part of a campaign to raise awareness about the mission and accomplishments of America's Health Centers as local solutions.
 "Once upon a time, in a land not so far away, there was a town where the people worked to make it the very best place to live.
 There were schools and stores and homes, and most of the time, the people were very happy.
 But they had one problem...There weren't enough doctors to take care of everyone when they got sick.
 And sometimes, people didn't have enough money to get help when they needed it."

-The Ordinary Extraordinary Town and the Time of the Terrible Typical Trouble is a story about how 40 years ago, a group of Middletown activists and students from Wesleyan University came together, inspired by the idea that 'Health Care is a Right, Not a Privilege,' to start a free health care clinic to help their friends and neighbors.
-Through tremendous support and encouragement from the local community, in four decades Community Health Center, Inc. has grown to over 200 locations, serving more than 130,000 patients statewide.
+"The Ordinary Extraordinary Town and the Time of the Terrible Typical Trouble" is a story about how 40 years ago, a group of Middletown activists and students from Wesleyan University came together, inspired by the idea that "Health Care is a Right, Not a Privilege," to start a free health care clinic to help their friends and neighbors.
+Through tremendous support and encouragement from the local community, in four decades Community Health Center has grown to over 200 locations, serving more than 130,000 patients statewide.
+WATCH THE VIDEO HERE.

 "When we started this project, we thought how do we spread the message about what we've been doing over the last 40 years while engaging young people and inspiring them?
-This story is a way that we can reach out to the youth of America with a simple proposition that if we all work together we can really make a difference in our own community," said Mark Masselli, President and CEO of Community Health Center, Inc.

-"When we started planning the 40th anniversary for Community Health Center, we were thinking a lot about how it got started, and the people who came together around a need in their community, inspired to make a difference, to me was like a fairytale," said Jen Alexander, author of the fairytale and Founder of KidCity Children's Museum in Middletown, CT.
+"This story is a way that we can reach out to the youth of America with a simple proposition that if we all work together we can really make a difference in our own community," said Mark Masselli, president and CEO of Community Health Center, who narrates the story on the video.
+"When we started planning the 40th anniversary for Community Health Center, we were thinking a lot about how it got started, and the people who came together around a need in their community, inspired to make a difference, to me was like a fairytale," said Jen Alexander, author of the fairytale and founder of KidCity Children's Museum in Middletown.
 "The fact that they had been able to achieve what they wanted and made a difference for their friends and neighbors is a dream come true."
 "We wanted to tell the story of Community Health Center, but didn't want it to look like every other video that tells the history of its organization," said Paul Mayer, Producer of the fairytale and Vice President of Marketing and Communication for CHC.
 "We felt that animation would be a great way to cut through the clutter and appeal to all ages."
+The three minute-long animation was created by FableVision, of Boston.